The Savannah Story

 The charity registered with the Charity Commission in July 2004, and subsequently held useful discussions with the British government, the Ghanaian education service and a wide range of charities already working in northern Ghana.

 The charity was publicly launched in February 2005, following a visit by the Trustees to Ghana.
-This established working links with the programme manager in northern Ghana as well as the government and the local community.

 The first school